alexdong/query-reformulation/train/README.md

 Training Performance
 =====================

 Train on the `data/dev.jsonl` dataset over `Flan-5t-small` took about 5 seconds and `Flan-5t-base` took about 10 seconds.
+The `full.jsonl` dataset took 5:13 minutes to train on `Flan-5t-small` for one epoch.